UX-Wizards/wizards-wiki/content/en/volunteer-openings.md

 **Looking for:** Trivia Question Maker, Presentation Slides Maker, and/or 2 Co-Hosts \
 **Contact:** Keri Fullwood

 Our next mixer is a trivia night and we need help coming up with 12 questions / answers and co-hosts for during the event to help shuffle people in and out of Breakout Rooms.
+If you just want to help with question or slide making that's totally fine!

 ### Admin: Slack Emote Adding